 You will find this unusual cemetery in the northernmost part of Romania, on the border with Ukraine.
 The village is called Sapanta, Maramures County, and it is known for its “happy cemetery”.

-At that time I and my husband were living in Transylvania (in Cluj-Napoca), beautiful part of Romania characterized with its pastoral landscapes and Austro-Hungarian cultural heritage.
+At that time I and my ex-partner were living in Transylvania (in Cluj-Napoca), beautiful part of Romania characterized with its pastoral landscapes and Austro-Hungarian cultural heritage.
 In addition to visiting the Dracula Castle, some Germanic churches and old towns, we were able to go north to the very end of the country.
 The region next to the Romanian-Ukrainian border is beautiful and has some of the most beautiful wooden houses and street gates from solid wood.

 What is so special about Merry Cemetery that attracts people from all over the world?
-It’s because is the only cemetery in the whole world that celebrates life instead mourning the death.
+It’s because is the only cemetery in the whole world that celebrates life instead of mourning the death.

 We went there in a cold but sunny winter day.
 I didn’t know what to expect and even was not very excited to visit a cemetery.
 We just knew that it is something special.
 The village is typical and doesn’t have much to offer.
 The houses look similar to the Ukrainian (something that I will learn much latter during my expat period in Ukraine) and the life is slow paced.